CACNA1C

 How many people have CACNA1C-related syndrome?

-As of 2022, at least 51 people in the world with a CACNA1C genetic variant have been described in medical research.
+As of 2024, at least 100 people with CACNA1C-related syndrome have been described in medical research.

 Support Resources